DJing laptops don’t require high-end specs, and most of us already own a reliable laptop that can run a DJ software smoothly.

 On the other hand, a hard disk drive may be close to you as the whirring noise you get in lots of laptops.
 That whirring sound is produced by a disk spinning very fast.
 As the disk rotates around a mechanical arm, it reads the information of it.

 A solid-state drive is similar to having bookmarks in a book on the pages you want to locate.
-In contrast, a hard disk drive is like needing to flick through the book to read what you are looking for.
+In contrast, a hard disk drive is like needing to flick through a book to read what you are looking for.

 That suggests SSD is better than HDD but, of course, comes at a cost, being the more reliable technology.